amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 datatype 'a option = None | Some of 'a;
 ```

 In the `option` type above, the `None` case carries no data, but the `Some` wraps around a type represented by the type parameter `'a`.
 A function that sometimes fails to return a valid result returns an `option` result.
-For example, a function that accesses a file would return `Some file` if the file exists, but would return `None` if it does not exist.
+For example, a function that loads data from a file would return `Some data` if data are successfully read, but would return `None` if not.

 Just as functions can be recursive in ML, types can be cursively defined, too.
 The `list` type is perhaps the simplest *recursive type*: